ausazh/Proto-Azxish/new docs/new grammar.md

   - DAT - To Whom - qêter > qúońoř /ˈɢuo̯ɲɔr̥/
   - GEN - Of Whom - qerkish > qèřix /ɢɛr̥ix/
   - LOC - With Whom - qerñah > qèřñah /ˈɢɛr̥ɴ̥æħ/

+## Adjectives

+### Attributive adjectives

+Adjectives come before the modified noun and inflect to agree with the noun in number.
+If the adjective takes on number in this way, it is common to omit it on the noun itself, unless emphasising the number.
+As there are only 3 non-singular (and thus marked) groups of words, these are the only ones requiring adjective agreement.

+- frhiccê iccete 'dry barley grain/s'
+- frhiccê qeianjh 'dry duck (animal)'
+  - frhiccêcex qeianjh 'dry ducks'
+  - frhiccêcex qeiancex 'dry duck**s**'
+- frhiccê arrhaśonj 'dry person'
+  - frhiccêqênj arrhaśonj 'two dry people'
+  - frhiccêqênj arrhaśoñqënj '**two** dry people'
+  - frhiccêyex arrhaśonj 'dry people'
+  - frhiccêyex arrhaśonyex 'dry **people**'
+- frhiccê qamke 'dry ancestor/s'

+### Adpronouns and Pronominal adjectives

+Adjectives can also modify pronouns, in which case they inflect for number and person.
+The pronoun is often dropped in later usages, allowing adjectives to be used as pronominals, at least in the Nominative case (as adjectives don't inflect for case).
+Even later; pronominal adjectives are allowed to take case inflections, while common adjectives have become fixed for certain persons, thereby taking over completely from the current pronoun system

+### Non-attributive uses

+Adjectives can be easily converted into nouns through use of noun class endings.
+Adjectives can also be used predicatively with a verbal suffix -qoñ

+- frhiccê 'dry'
+  - INAN - frhiccête 'dry thing'
+  - AN.s - frhiccênjh 'dry animal/animate thing'
+  - AN.p - frhiccêncex 'dry animals/animate things'
+  - HU.s - frhiccênh 'dry person'
+  - HU.s - frhiccêñqênj 'two dry people'
+  - HU.s - frhiccênyex 'dry people'
+  - DIVN - frhiccêkke 'dry gods/divine things'
+  - VERB - frhiccêqoñ 'to be dry'